Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/dsr/05_alternate_thordan.en.md

         <li>Use Ser Guerrique as North for the rest of the mechanic.</li>
         <li>Line up east-to-west.</li>
       </ul>
-      <p>Thordan and the Dragon Eye will also spawn at two cardinal positions,
+      <p>Thordan and the Dragon Eye will also spawn at two (inter)cardinal
-      either 135 degrees or 180 degrees apart.</p>
+      positions, either 135 degrees or 180 degrees apart.</p>
     </td>
     <td><img src="{{site.baseurl}}/images/ultimates/dsr/05/death_of_the_heavens_01.jpg"></td>
   </tr>